todddube/agentic_demo/README.md

    - Wait for download to complete (model is ~2GB)

 4. **Window Size Issues**
-   - The interface automatically sizes to 75% of your screen
+   - The interface is fully resizable - drag window edges to adjust size
-   - Ensure your screen resolution is at least 1024x768
+   - Fonts automatically scale with window size for optimal readability
+   - Minimum recommended resolution: 1024x768
+   - Use Ctrl+/- to manually adjust font sizes if needed

 ### Performance Tips